 This surgery is usually concentrated on the excess skin of the inner thigh region and does not lift the front or back of the thigh.
-You may also want to read about Liposuction as this is often performed alongside this surgical procedure.
+You may also want to read about liposuction as this is often performed alongside thigh lift surgeries at our London clinic.

 FAQs for Thigh Lift Surgery